April 13th 2019

 Reminding parents and players to live for the moment

-The years that a parent has to watch their son or daughter play hockey go by way too fast.
-Often parents are caught up in the frenzy and excitement of pursuing the “next level” for their child or jockeying for positions on different teams, ultimately wishing a few years later they could just go back and enjoy watching their kids playing and enjoying hockey.
+The years that a parent have to watch their son or daughter play hockey go by way too fast.
+Often parents are caught up in the frenzy and excitement of pursuing the “next level” for their child or jockeying for positions on different teams, ultimately wishing a few years later they could just go back and enjoy watching their kids playing, being competitive at their level and enjoying hockey.

 As mentioned above, we encourage personal and team competitive development – but we like to bring a big picture voice of reason to say don’t miss “today” along the way.